Bells Line of Road: Junctions

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Route transition;

 Future

 For many years, road-lobby groups have been pushing for what they call a "superhighway" across the Blue Mountains.
 They claim that the poor roads across the Blue Mountains are impeding economic growth west of the Mountains.

 In 2002, road-lobby groups secured $2 million in funding for a feasibility study into building a freeway following Bells Line of Road.
 The proposed freeway would have linked to the M2 Hills Motorway in Sydney and connected to the Great Western Highway west of Lithgow via a route across the Newnes Plateau.
 The study report, published in November 2004 concluded that, while feasible to build from an engineering perspective, it would not be economically feasible and would have massive impact on adjacent national parks and local communities.

 The Great Western Highway has been the main route across the Blue Mountains since its construction in 1815, but after the above studies found that a freeway would be too expensive to build along the route of Bells Line of Road, the idea was abandoned.
-However Roads and Maritime Services' 2017 road corridor improvement program provides for a somewhat more modest program of upgradings.
+However Roads & Maritime Services' 2017 road corridor improvement program provides for a somewhat more modest program of upgradings.
 It is also revisiting studies last undertaken in the 1960s to extend the planned Castlereagh Freeway (subsequently partly-built as the M2) to connect with Bell's Line of Road at Kurrajong Heights.
 If this project were to be implemented it would force major improvements to be undertaken to the route followed by Bell's Line of Road, due to the traffic volumes that would be generated by a freeway.
 Conversely, a freeway could not be justified without a major capacity increase on the Bell's Line of Road route.